 Dining at the Market District

-Cruise down NW A Street to 8th Street and you’ll find Bentonvile’s bike-tastic restaurants: Pedler’s Pub and The Hub.
-Then,keep going and you’ll find the darling Crepes Paulette.
+Cruise down NW A Street to 8th Street and you’ll find Bentonville’s bike-tastic restaurants: Pedaler’s Pub and The Hub.
+Then, keep going, and you’ll find the darling Crepes Paulette.
 Hop over to 8th Street Market to explore delicious award-winning eateries, like Yeyo’s Mexican Street Food, Sweet Freedom Cheese, and Co-Op Ramen, and don’t miss the delightful Roll & Fold, or the classic loafin’ Joe’s sandwich truck.

 Walton Blvd.

 Our main drag is nothing to sneeze at either!
 Delicious restaurants can be found the whole way down.
-Check out Meld, Crisp & Green, Flavors Indian Cuisine & Lounge, and Table at Hickory Inn.
+Check out Meld, McAlister's, Big Lieu, and Table Orleans at Hickory Inn.

 Places to Stay